Lazytangent/flask-react-template/README.md

 # Flask React Project

-This is the backend for the Flask React project.
+This is the starter for a Flask React project.

 ## Getting started